 |10:45–11:45 am||Republican National Convention: What it Takes to Protect a Political Event

-Trace Hollifield, Bright House Networks
+Trace Hollifield, Director of Enterprise Security, Bright House Networks

 Since the 2012 Republican National Convention (RNC) was held in Tampa, the RNC used Bright House’s networks for all of its communications (video, audio, and data).
 This session will discuss what Bright House did in order to ensure the networks were up and available during this event.
 It will cover cybersecurity to physical security to teamwork with law enforcement agencies.